Gukurahundi: Aftermath

-In the 1990s, the disturbances were finally at an end.
+By the 1990s, the disturbances were finally at an end.
 This brought relief nationwide, but in parts of the country it left behind many problems that remain unsolved.
 These include poor health, poverty, practical and legal problems and a deep-rooted suspicion of government officials.

 With the emergence of a 'new dispensation' under Emmerson Mnangagwa, there was a general expectation that for the first time the government would publicly apologise for the atrocities.
 However, like his predecessor, Mnangagwa has not done anything that can be accepted by the victims as bringing closure.
 This comes after Mnangagwa set up a seven-member Commission of Inquiry in early 2019 chaired by former South African President Kgalema Motlanthe which critics like the Mthwakazi Republic Party (MRP) argue, will not solve the underlying problems.
 There is general discontent and people from the affected communities do not believe that the Government is sincere in its commitments towards the Gukurahundi genocide issue.

 In popular culture

-Zimbabwean author Christopher Mlalazi has written a novel on the Gukurahundi killings from a child's perspective, Running with Mother (2012).
+Zimbabwean author Christopher Mlalazi wrote a novel on the Gukurahundi killings from a child's perspective, Running with Mother (2012).
+It is also covered in NoViolet Bulawayo's Booker-shortlisted Glory.

+A Zimbabwean scholar, Ruth Murambadoro has also advanced conversations through her publications on reconciliation and justice in the aftermath of Gukurahundi, which includes her article “‘We cannot reconcile until the past has been acknowledged’: Perspectives on Gukurahundi from Matabeleland, Zimbabwe” in the African Journal on Conflict Resolution.